PavlyukVadim/javascript-dictionary/README.md

 string | object | string == toPrimitive(object)
 number | object | number == toPrimitive(object)

-* comparison in reverse order are the same any another comparison are false
+!comparison in reverse order are the same any another comparison are false

 #### ```AJAX```